 IBS, short for Irritable Bowel Syndrome, is a functional gastrointestinal disorder.
 It causes abnormalities in bowel function.
-There is no known organic cause for this condition.
+There is no one cause for this condition, that doctors know of.
 It may occur in the aftermath of an infection, traumatic life event, or some dysfunction in the gut’s flora.
 Concerning IBS-appropriate diets, many foods act as triggers and others that restrict its symptoms.
 If you have Irritable Bowel Syndrome, keep reading for a list of IBS-triggering foods you need to avoid.

 Receive updates on the latest news and alerts straight to your inbox.